varshaa-7/ExamProctor/README.md

 ## Tech Stack

-ProctoAI-MERN utilizes a range of technologies to provide its comprehensive functionality.
+ExamEye utilizes a range of technologies to provide its comprehensive functionality.
 The key technologies and dependencies used in this project include:

 ### Backend